An Interview with Luna Shadows

 A self-described ‘digital native,’ Luna Shadows’ evolution to her current sound and mix-pixelated artistic presentation comes by way of an organic path.

 “I grew up in New York so there was a lot of musical theatre, as well as singer-songwriters and classic rock.
-That was my childhood before I developed my own tastes,” Shadows remembers.
+That was my childhood before I developed my own tastes,” Shadows recalls.
 While pursuing lessons in several instruments, including flute and violin, it was her explorations into classical piano that have carried over the most into her present musical projects.

 “I started too late to be competitive enough to pursue anything with it, but I really studied and applied myself.
 I went to several sleepaway programs when I was a teenager where I would just play piano for 8 hours a day.
 Then I went to La Guardia High School…”